FinlayDaG33k/MikroTik-Setups/hAP AX Lite LTE6 - WG Roadwarrior/README.md

 ### Password rotation

 Because I tend to forget my wifi passwords a lot, I made a little script that just changes it for me in a way I at least remember.
-My choice for this is the current date `DDMMYYYY`.
+My choice for this is the current date `YYYYMMDD`.
 This makes it so I only need to remember what date it is in order to remember the password.
 An additional benefit is that it allows me *some* control over who connects, especially if I hand the password to a colleague or something.